-Staff and the consultant team are presenting information on the status of the 2019 Impact Fee Update.
-The presentation will include brief summaries of the draft capital improvements plans, the draft calculations for maximum assessable impact fees, neighboring city fee comparisons, and the anticipated remaining schedule for the update process.
+• Staff is presenting part 1 of a 3-part information series on the 2019 Impact Fee Update process.
+This presentation includes a summary of the impact fee update process, capital improvement project funding, neighboring city fee comparisons, and the anticipated remaining schedule for the update process.